Jack in the Green Hastings 2021 May Day Festival

-If you're not in Hastings, then it's still well worth the effort to make the journey there (especially on Bank Holiday Monday) when the festival culminates with the Jack in the Green Parade itself.
-It's an ideal way to spend the long weekend and there's a whole heap of things to see and do for all the family.
+If you're not in Hastings, then it's still well worth the effort to make the journey there (especially on Sunday 3rd) when the festival culminates with the main Jack in the Green Parade through Hastings Old Town.
+It's an ideal way to spend the long weekend and, as always, there's a whole heap of things to see and do for all the family.

 In case you're not aware, the weekend is choc a bloc with a broad spectrum of music, historic activities and a range of social events.
 The Jack in the Green runs as a registered charity so please take a moment to visit the official website for more details about what's happening this year.

-According to the Hastings Jack in the Green website, the day should start off with a hearty breakfast, which sounds like an excellent idea!
+Typically, the day always starts off with a hearty breakfast, which sounds like an excellent idea!

 The below timings are approximate but will give you an idea of the general planning of the day.
 If the festival is something you're not familiar with, have a quick read of what's happening, and when.